-This course introduces students to the constitutional system of the United States and the modes of thought and criticism appropriate to constitutional law.
-It will provide a broad introduction to the Court's constitutional decisions to ascertain the political values and processes it has defended historically, the standards it has developed to implement its principles, and its relationship to other institutions in the American political system.
-The course will focus on three major themes of constitutional law: the role of the Supreme Court ("judicial review"), the relationship between the national government and the states ("federalism"), and the the structure of the national government ("separation of powers").
+This course introduces you to the constitutional system of the United States and the modes of thought and criticism appropriate to constitutional law.
+It will provide a broad introduction to the Supreme Court’s constitutional decisions to ascertain the political values and processes it has defended historically, the standards it has developed to implement its principles, and its relationship to other institutions in the American political system.
+The course will focus on three major themes of constitutional law: the role of the Supreme Court (“judicial review”), the relationship between the national government and the state and tribal governments (“federalism”), and the structure of the national government (“separation of powers”).

 Contracts I - #120 - 2 credits

 Contracts I is the first part of a two-semester Contracts course.
 The two-semester Contracts course generally covers the principles that govern the formation and performance of legally enforceable promises, as well as the consequences for failure or refusal to perform legally enforceable promises.
 The focus for the first part of the two-semester course is on contract formation, including offer and acceptance; the concept of "consideration," which is generally required for the formation of a contract; substitutes to consideration for enforcement of promises; the issues and challenges that arise during the period of contract negotiation; standard form contracts; and the statute of frauds.